carpentries-incubator/scons-novice/episodes/01-intro.md

 Make introduced fundamental concepts that are common across most build tools.

 [GNU Make][gnu-make] is a free-libre, fast, [well-documented][gnu-make-documentation], and very popular Make implementation.
-From now on, we will focus on it, and when we say Make, we mean GNU Make.
+From now on, when we say Make, we mean GNU Make.

 ::::::::::::::::::::::::::::::::::::::::::::::::::